Ttttt47/UKBioCoin/README.md

 ## Output format
 The regression results file is typically a tabular format that presents the estimated coefficients and their associated statistical information for every SNPs, the ordering of the results are the same with the input NSS files.

+Result rows are formatted in parallel into bounded per-batch buffers and then written sequentially, preserving the historical table bytes, metadata, numeric precision, and input order.
+The timing summary reports formatting and file-writing time separately while retaining the combined `result writing` value.

 for example:
 ```